-48. The HRC will continue to assist in resolving landlord-tenant problems in rental housing, including single room occupancy hotels.
+47. The HRC will continue to assist in resolving landlord-tenant problems in rental housing, including single room occupancy hotels.

+Lead Agency: Human Rights Commission

+Supporting Agencies: Mayor's Office of Housing

-Lead Agency:Human Rights CommissionSupporting Agencies:Mayor's Office of HousingFunding Source:Annual Work ProgramSchedule:Ongoing - existing program
+Ongoing - existing program

-49. The Board of Supervisors shall continue to uphold local measures prohibiting tenant harassment.
+48. The Board of Supervisors shall continue to uphold local measures prohibiting tenant harassment.
 Section Sec.
 37.10B of the City's Administrative Code prevents landlords or their agents from doing specified acts, such as abusing the right of entry to the unit, threatening or attempting to coerce a tenant to move, or interfering with the tenant's right of privacy.

-Lead Agency: Board of Supervisors
+Lead Agency:

+Supporting Agencies:

-Supporting Agencies: Human Rights Commission, Rent Board
+Human Rights Commission, Rent Board

-Funding Source: Annual Work Program
+Funding Source:

+Schedule:

-Schedule: Ongoing
+Ongoing

-50. The City should continue to evaluate the effectiveness of existing programs to discourage displacement and to provide evicted tenants with sufficient relocation accommodations.
+49. The City should continue to evaluate the effectiveness of existing programs to discourage displacement and to provide evicted tenants with sufficient relocation accommodations.
 Relocation services including counseling, locating replacement housing, and moving expenses should be provided to match the needs of displaced tenants.
 The City and the Board of Supervisors should continue to pursue necessary legislative modifications at local and State levels to minimize the adverse effects of evictions on tenants.